Gastric Dilatation, Volvulus Or “Simple” Bloat: GDV, GD, FE

-Although gastric dilatation (= an enlarged stomach too) (GD) could describe the same situation, veterinarians usually use that term to describe a situation where, for one reason or another, the dog’s stomach is having difficulty propelling food from its stomach into its intestine.
+Although gastric dilatation (GD) could describe the same situation, veterinarians usually use that term to describe a situation where, for one reason or another, your dog’s stomach is having difficulty moving food farther along into its intestine.

 Gastric Dilatation and Volvulus (GDV)

-I am going to tell you about gastric dilatation and volvulus (GDV) first because it the most serious of the three conditions and because it brings the most worried readers to this page.
-GDV is one of the life-threatening condition that large and giant dog breeds are most likely to experience.
-Large breeds with deep narrow chests are also at higher risk.
-Some state that the chances of GDV occurring in the lifetime of a giant breed dog is 24%; in a large breeds, 47%. (read here) Others have estimated the likelihood at about half that.
-Likelihood aside, when GDV strikes, it tends to be in the dog’s middle aged and geriatric years.
+I am going to tell you more about gastric dilatation and volvulus (GDV) first, because it’s the most serious of the three and because it brings the largest number of worried readers to this page.
+GDV is one of the more common life-threatening condition that large and giant dog breeds face.
+Large breeds with deep narrow chests such as Great Danes and Borzois are at higher risk. (read here) Some veterinarians and dog breeders believe that the chances of GDV occurring in the lifetime of giant breed and large dogs is 24-47%. (read here) Others have estimated the likelihood at about half of that.
+Likelihood aside, when GDV strikes, it tends to be in your dog’s late-middle-age or senior years.

 Cases of only a gas filled, enlarged stomach (GD) without twisting do occasionally occur.
-In those situations, your veterinarian can find no evidence of a volvulus or torsion – only an inability (for reasons unknown) of the pet to rid its stomach of food and trapped gasses.
-That (GD) diagnosis is often made on the basis of the veterinarian still being able to easily pass a stomach tube down your dog’s throat and into its stomach and confirm the tubes placement using ultrasound or x-rays.
-In GDV, the tube would encounter the “flipped over” stomach and find no entry.
+In those situations, your veterinarian can find no evidence of a volvulus or torsion – only an inability (for reasons unknown) for your pet to move food and trapped gasses, now in its stomach, downstream into its intestines.
+That GD diagnosis is often made on the basis of your veterinarian still being able to easily pass a stomach tube down your dog’s throat and into its stomach and then confirm the tube’s correct placement using ultrasound or x-rays.
+In true GDV, the tube would encounter the “flipped over” stomach and find no entry.

-What Signs Might I See In My Dog If It Is Experiencing GDV?
+What Signs Might I See When My Dog Is Experiencing GDV?

 A classical case of GDV begins quite suddenly – often shortly after your dog consumed a large meal.
-The first signs you might notice in your dog are anxiousness, restlessness and a disinterest in its usual routines.
-That is because of the abnormal fullness that is developing in its tummy.
+The first signs you might notice in your dog are anxiety, restlessness and a disinterest in its usual routines.
+That is because of the abnormal fullness that is developing in its tummy, much as you would.

-How Will My Veterinarian Know For Certain That GDV Is Responsible?
+How Will My Veterinarian Know For Certain That This Is GDV?

-As the problem progresses, laboratory examination of the dog’s blood often confirms metabolic acidosis.
+As this problem progresses, laboratory examination of your dog’s blood often confirms metabolic acidosis.
 It is also common for blood potassium in these dogs to be low.
 Low blood potassium can affect your dog’s heart rhythm and cause muscle weakness.
 Blood plasma lactate levels are often increased too.
 The degree (amount) of elevation often parallels the severity of the case.

-There are other diseases that can have similar symptoms.
-Your vet will want to rule them out too.
+As I also mentioned, there are other diseases that can have similar symptoms to GDV.
+Your veterinarian will want to rule them out.
 One is under-performing adrenal glands (Addison’s disease).
-Various tumors, spleen or intestinal torsions (twists), intestinal obstructions, hemorrhage, and diaphragmatic hernias might also need to be ruled out.
+Various tumors, spleen or intestinal torsions (twists), intestinal obstructions, pancreatitis, hemorrhage, and diaphragmatic hernias might also need to be ruled out. (read here)